Tritia Toyota: Personal life

 Toyota is married to Michael Yamaki and lives in the Los Angeles area.

 In popular culture

 Los Angeles punk rock band The Dickies recorded a song called "(I'm Stuck in a Pagoda with) Tricia Toyota."
-It is unclear whether the misspelling of Toyota's first name was deliberate or accidental.
+It's unclear whether the misspelling of Toyota's first name was deliberate or accidental.

 Toyota is also mentioned in "The L.A.
 Song," a song by L.A. hip-hop group People Under The Stairs, from their 2002 album O.S.T..

-The TV news reporter character Tricia Takanawa on Family Guy may have been inspired at least in part by Toyota; KTTV Fox 11 reporter Tricia Takasugi has also been suggested as a source for the character.
+The TV news reporter character Tricia Takanawa on Family Guy may have been inspired at least in part by Toyota and KTTV Fox 11 reporter Tricia Takasugi has also been suggested as a source for the character.